tcnksm/dockerfile-rbenv/README.md

 ## Build rbenv image

-Install multiple versions of ruby by [rbenv](https://github.com/sstephenson/rbenv)
+Install multiple versions of ruby by [rbenv](https://github.com/sstephenson/rbenv). you can define ruby verion which you want to use in `versions.txt`.

 ### OS X